hoolia/www.grn.cloud/README.md

 ```

 Reference: https://github.com/mariadb-operator/mariadb-operator/blob/main/docs/galera.md
-If nodes don't want to Sync/Communicatie with each other because nobody want to become primary, then force primary:
+If nodes don't want to Sync/Communicatie with each other because nobody want to become primary (Error "No nodes coming from primary view, primary view is not possible", then force primary:

 ```
 oc patch mariadb mysql -n grncloud-wordpress --type merge -p '{